makinacorpus/DbToolsBundle/docs/content/configuration.md

 # Bundle configuration

 The *DbToolsBundle* let you configure some of its behaviours.
-All of these parameters as to be setted up in the `config/packages/db_tools.yaml` file.
+As with any classic Symfony Bundle, all will take place in the `config/packages/db_tools.yaml` file.

 :::tip
 A complete example of this file can be found in the bundle sources in: `vendor/makinacorpus/db-tools-bundle/config/packages/db_tools.yaml`